Parks School Programs

-Thank you to all the schools, teachers and students who participated in our Releaf planting program in fall 2022.
-Over 1300 students planted more than 3400 trees and shrubs in several parks across the city!
+Thank you to all the schools, teachers and students who participated in our Releaf planting program this spring.
+Together, 381 students helped plant 78 shade trees in eight parks across the city!
 Students also planted bulbs around each shade tree, which will help beautify our neighbourhoods.

-We are now planning for the return of our spring planting program, with a limited number of planting opportunities in April.
+We are now planning our fall planting program, with a limited number of planting opportunities in October.
 Each year, we focus our efforts on planting projects in several parks throughout the city.
 To reduce travel and better connect students with their local parks, we will be inviting schools located near these parks to plant with us.

 Surrey Nature Centre School Programs

 School Park Cleanup Program